 Slabs: Just Say The Word In North Louisiana

 Sac a lait, aka slabs, head from the deeper water to the shallows late January through the Spring.
 Learn how and where to catch them on one of Louisiana’s top lakes plus key information about using the lake.

 Slabs.
 That word puts a gleam in the eye of fishermen who visit Lake D’Arbonne State Park at Farmerville in Union Parish during February and throughout the spring.

 “Slab” is a common term for the size of a fish that is actually known by several names around the region—white perch, crappie and sacalait (sack-uh-ley).
 But no matter what you call this tasty fish, when it comes to catching “slabs”, there’s no better place than Lake D'Arbonne.
 This 16,000-acre lake in north-central Louisiana located just north of Monroe and east of Ruston is full of slabs, many becoming the trophies of the crappie class that weigh around two pounds.
 They are great fighters, make excellent table fare and they are not hard to catch this time of year with the proper baits and a little patience.

 Where to Fish: In the spring, the white perch migrate into shallower water to spawn.
 That congregates them in water that is easier for the average fisherman to locate.
 Fishing is best around the shoreline, cypress tree flats, boat docks and piers or shallow ridges out in the lake.
 The key to finding them is fishing in water from 4-7 feet deep.
 Keep your lure 2-5 feet deep.
 When you catch one, work that area well.
-There are usually more than one in a spot.
+There is usually more than one in a spot.
 Best artificial baits are small hair jigs and spinners (favorite colors are white, chartreuse and smokey) and you can’t beat live shiners, either.
 Here's a special tip: Put a white or chartreuse glitter “Crappie Bite” on your hook for extra action!